marcohenriques/python-project-skeleton/{{cookiecutter.project_name}}/CONTRIBUTING.md

 make uninstall
 ```

-{% if cookiecutter.include_notebooks == "yes" %}
+{% if cookiecutter.include_notebooks == "yes" -%}
 Open jupyter notebooks on notebooks directory:

 ```make
 make jupyter
 ```
-(the first time it runs will also install the `jupyter` dependency group, and register an ipython kernel with the name
-of the project)
+(the first time it runs it will register a local ipython kernel with the name of the project)

 {% endif -%}
 ### Continuous Integration